JabSYsEmb/geographic-perimeter-cal/README.md

 ## Compilation of the project

-At first, it's needed to change the path in [parser.hpp](https://github.com/JabSYsEmb/Perimeter_calculator/blob/main/src/parser.hpp#L111) at the 111. line to point to the geojsons files and check if names are written correctly.
+At first, it's needed to change the path in [parser.hpp](https://github.com/JabSYsEmb/Perimeter_calculator/blob/main/src/parser.hpp#L14) to point to the geojsons files and check if names are written correctly.

 To compile the project, cd into the folder where the project has been downloaded then write the following: